jsfaint/vimcfg/README.md

 vimcfg
 ======

-Jason's personal vim configurations, plugin was managed by neobundle.
+This repository is my personal vim configurations, and the plugins are managed by neobundle.

 Usage
 -----